fabioheiji/fabioheiji/README.md

 - Artificial Intelligence
 - Programming

-👨🏻‍💻 I'm currently studying System of Information in University of Sao Paulo Brazil but I've been a Supply Chain consultant for 10+ years.
-In the consultancy I'm expert in Supply Chain, Logistic, Forecast and Simulation.
+👨🏻‍💻 I'm currently pursuing a Master's in Information Systems at University of Sao Paulo (USP), specializing in Machine Learning, but I've been a Supply Chain consultant for 10+ years.
+In the consultancy I'm expert in Machine Learning, Supply Chain, Logistic, Forecast and Simulation.
 That's where my passion for programming, technology and AI awoke.
-I'm currently looking for a career change to the programming area, specifically in data sciences...Wish me luck! 🤞

 So, most of my repositories would have:
 - Python
-- Java
+- React
-- HTML, JS and CSS are still in the learning phase...
+- HTML, JS and CSS...

 ☝️ And, feel free to create a pull request to contribute to any of my repositories.